SolankiJanmey/Audiobook-Creator-from-PDF-using-Python/README.md

 * [PyPDF2](https://pypi.org/project/PyPDF2/)

 ### How to run
-* Execute the PythonSourceCode.py file, a GUI pallet will open click on "Browse and select the PDF file you want to process" button a dialog box will open which will ask to select a PDF File.
-Select the PDF file you want to process.
-It will then narrate the PDF file entirely and then will store the audiobook generated from the same PDF file in the current directory itself.
-The name of the audiobook file generated will be "Audiobook.mp3".
+  * Execute the PythonSourceCode.py file
+  * A GUI pallet will open click on "Browse and select the PDF file you want to process" button a dialog box will open which will ask to select a PDF File.
+  * Select the PDF file you want to process.
+  * It will then narrate the PDF file entirely and then will store the audiobook generated from the same PDF file in the current directory itself.
+  * The name of the audiobook file generated will be "Audiobook.mp3".